 Air shrouds concentrate airflow to maximize fan efficiency.
-The SC827 chassis air shroud does not require screws to set up.
-The SC827 chassis requires four identical air shrouds, one in each serverboard drawer.
+The SC217HD+ chassis requires air shrouds for each serverboard node.
 Air shrouds vary depending upon the serverboard used.
 See the illustrations below.

-Installing an Air Shroud
+Installing an Air Shroud (Figure 6-3)

-1. Confirm that all four fans are in place and are working properly 2.
-Place the first air shroud into the serverboard drawer.
+1. Make sure that the serverboard expansion card (if applicable) and all components are properly installed in each serverboard node.
+2. Place the first air shroud over the serverboard, as shown below.
 The air shroud sits behind the system fans and goes over the top of the serverboard and its components.
-3. Repeat the procedure for the remaining three serverboard drawers.
+3. Repeat the procedure for the remaining three serverboard nodes.